+The mission of the aircraft operations associate degree is to provide thorough academic preparation for commercial pilot candidates.
 The content of the aircraft operations major combines the theory and the practical application that are needed to begin a career as a commercial pilot.
 The primary objective is to prepare the graduate for an entry-level flight operations position in the aviation industry and aviation-related government agencies.
-This program is intended for students with minimal or no flight time.

 All students must receive financial requirements counseling by the College's admissions office prior to being accepted into the program and taking practical flight training.
 Entry into this program is competitive, with a limited number of seats available.

-It is required that students obtain a minimum of a Class III medical certificate from a Federal Aviation Administration examiner prior to undertaking this program and taking practical flight training.
+It is required that students obtain a minimum of a Class1 medical certificate from a Federal Aviation Administration examiner prior to undertaking this program and taking practical flight training.

 The technical content of this program is based on standards required by the FAA.
-Fully FAA-qualified faculty will carry out flight simulator training and pilot ground school as part of the courses for which college credit is granted.
+Fully FAA- qualified faculty will carry out flight simulator training and pilot ground school as part of the courses for which college credit is granted.
 In addition, FAA-certified pilots must meet Transportation Security Administration (TSA) requirements.

-In order to advance through the program, students must obtain a minimum of a "C" in FLT101, FLT 102, FLT120, FLT221 and FLT330.
-A sign-off will be given to take the FAA written examinations for the appropriate FAA certificate or rating sought in each class.
+In order to advance through the program, students must obtain a minimum of a "C" in FLT101, FLT 102, and FLT330L.
+Both FLT120 and FLT330 have mandatory attendance requirements as well as a minimum course grade requirement of "B", and 80% in the required FAA Stage/EOC Exams Students will participate in the FAA-approved programs for pilots that include Part 141 Certification of Vaughn coursework.